Jaisocx-Tools/Workspace/workspace/ts/www/packages/ObjData/README.md

 I have an idea of a more extensive storage usage the same objdata format, however working with js object BigInt for all numeric values, and aligned each prefix field always 8 bytes long values ( 64 bits ).
-This will have a 40 bytes long prefix, more than 3 times long than this 12 bytes long prefix format here in this pack.
+This will have a 40 bytes long prefix, more than 2 times long than this 20 bytes long prefix format here in this pack.

 The reason why this package is published, but without this feature has been implemented:
 I still don't have the idea, to keep the algorythm here the same without copy-paste to another Serializer .ts class, however to work with not very many if statements to checkout the action for the current format, since additional actions in a loop use more resources, however doing the same task.

+### 2. Classes instances Datatype support
+Easily done in some time.
+This will be just an object with constant property names:
+1. class name
+2. namespace, package or url in the npmjs.com))
+3. an object, serialized to objdata class instance, with every property and their values, without no methods.

 ## The further improvals, however seem to be published in another package.